 You work extremely hard to protect your children and their futures.
 Unfortunately, they still make mistakes.
 A mistake such as a drug arrest can have serious consequences for your child.
 Any plea to a drug charge could result in a one-year suspension of your child's driver's license.
 It can also lead to the loss of eligibility for student grants and loans.
 If your child is charged with a drug crime in adult court, he or she can end up with a permanent criminal record.

-Orlando Juvenile Drug Charges
+Florida Juvenile Drug Laws

 In Florida, possession of 20 or fewer grams of marijuana is a misdemeanor.
 Possession of even a trace amount of cocaine, meth or most other illegal drugs is a felony.
 Selling or delivering most drugs is a second-degree felony.
 Selling or delivering drugs within 1,000 feet of a school is a first-degree felony, subject to a three-year mandatory minimum prison sentence.